xushizhou/WHOMP/README.md

 ## Overview

-WHOMP (Wasserstein Hierarchical Optimal Matching for Partitions) is an open-source Python library designed to partition data into balanced subgroups while preserving statistical properties of the original dataset.
-It handles tasks such as covariate-adaptive randomization, anti-clustering, and barycenter matching through constrained K-Means and optimal transport techniques.
+WHOMP (Wasserstein HOMogeneity Partitions) is an open-source Python package designed to partition datasets into subgroups that maximize diversity within each subgroup while minimizing dissimilarity across subgroups.
+It optimally minimizes type I and type II errors that often result from imbalanced group splitting or partitioning, commonly referred to as accidental bias, in comparative and controlled trials.

-WHOMP is designed for applications in experimental design, balanced clustering, and machine learning, where maintaining balanced subgroups with respect to covariates is critical.

 ## Usage